johnjjung/community/contributors/design-proposals/node/troubleshoot-running-pods.md

     and exists because Kubernetes has no mechanism to attach a container prior to starting it.
 This larger issue will not be addressed by Debug Containers, but Debug Containers would benefit from future improvements or work arounds.
-1. We do not want to describe Debug Containers using `v1.Container`.
-This is to reinforce that Debug Containers are not general purpose containers by limiting their configurability.
-Debug Containers should not be used to build services.
+1. Debug Containers should not be used to build services, which we've attempted to reflect in the API.
-1. Debug Containers are of limited usefulness without a shared PID namespace.
-    If a pod is configured with isolated PID namespaces, the Debug Container will join the PID namespace of the target container.
-Debug Containers will not be available with runtimes that do not implement PID namespace sharing in some form.
+1. If a pod is configured with isolated PID namespaces, the Debug Container will join the PID namespace of the target container.
+Debug Containers will not be available with runtimes that do not implement PID namespace sharing.

 ## Implementation Plan